 All questions of salesperson compensation are handled contractually between the broker and salesperson.
 If you want to do BPOs you need to first check with your broker to determine if that type of practice is permitted in the brokerage, and then how those fees will be handled.
 Since BPOs have not been legal until recently it is highly unlikely they would be called out separately in any existing independent contractor agreement.
 If there’s an agreement to handle these fees differently than others it may be necessary to update/amend independent contractor agreements to account for this new type of business.

 Every BPO prepared by a salesperson must be signed by both the salesperson and the broker or an associate broker designated by the broker.
 That broker or associate broker must complete the same educational requirements as the licensee doing the BPO. (§ 455.608f(j))

 Can an appraiser do a BPO?

-No. Tax appeals are specifically excluded as a use for BPOs, and a CMA would not be proper because it is not related to an actual or potential transaction.
+No. Tax appeals are specifically excluded as a use for BPOs.
+Performing a CMA would not be appropriate because it is not related to an actual or potential transaction.

 A CMA for the executor would be permissible in this circumstance because it would be done for an actual or potential client, or to assist that executor in their due diligence related to the potential listing price.
 A BPO is not permitted because it is not one of the permitted uses in the statute.

-No. A CMA is not permitted because there is not actual or potential transaction contemplated.
-A BPO is not permitted because distribution of an estate is a specifically prohibited use.
+No. A CMA is not permitted because there is no actual or potential transaction contemplated.
+A BPO is not permitted because the distribution of an estate is a specifically prohibited use.

 A couple needs to sell their home as part of their divorce proceedings, and I’ve been approached to do a listing presentation.
 Can I prepare a CMA or BPO for that purpose?